Athenachc/coding_memo/ngrok/README.md

 ./ngrok.sh
 ```
 The terminal will show ngrok information:\
-In `Forwarding`, there should be *tcp://x.tcp.yyy.ngrok.io:zzzzz -> localhost:22*.\
+Next to `Forwarding`, you should see something like: *tcp://x.tcp.yyy.ngrok.io:zzzzz -> localhost:22*.\
+where:\
-`x` is a 1-digit number\
+- `x` is a single-digit number
-`yyy` is the region\
+-`yyy` is the region
-`zzzzz` is a 5-digit password
+-`zzzzz` is a 5-digit port number

-On your remote machine (anther computer which would like to control the above computer), open a terminal and run:
+On your remote machine (i.e. the computer you want to use to control the above computer), open a terminal and run:
 ```
 ssh <your_username>@x.tcp.yyy.ngrok.io -pzzzzz
 ```